booyakashakawabangha/IQ_Research/README.md

 # IQ_Research
-That is my research on Vocabulary IQ done in R to find some correlations
+That is my research on Vocabulary IQ done in R to find some correlations between IQ and biography status or random facts.

+In order, to see what I have done - check Research directory.
+The pdf version is the best displayable.

 ## Data description
 This data was collected on-line through an interactive test titled "Vocabulary IQ Test" between July 2017 and March 2018.